Devil's Dyke histories and mysteries walk

 Go over the stile and follow the path up the incline which then takes you along the edge of a field, with telegraph poles in it.
 Head up the tarmac track and through the gate at the top.

 Cross the road and go into Saddlescombe Farm, past the pond on your right.
-The Hiker's Rest tearoom is in the courtyard after the first barn on your left.
+The Hiker's Rest cafe (not NT) is in the courtyard after the first barn on your left.
 After tea you can visit the Donkey Wheel (one of only four in the county).
-Go left out of the tearooms with the barn on your right and the cottages ahead on the left.
+Go left out of the cafe with the barn on your right and the cottages ahead on the left.
 At the end cottage there is a stile on your right leading to the small, square black wooden-clad building with a steeply-pitched slate roof.

 A hidden hamlet in the South Downs, the farm has over 1,000 years of stories to tell and was once home to the Knights Templar.
-Take in the atmosphere with a visit to the Hiker's Rest tearooms.
+Take in the atmosphere with a visit to the Hiker's Rest cafe (not NT).
 The Saddlescombe Donkey Wheel is a wooden well-house containing a large, broad wheel.
-For centuries the wheel was turned by a donkey or pony, raising drinking water from 150ft (45.5m) below the Downs.
+For centuries the wheel was turned by a donkey or pony, raising drinking water from 150ft (45.5m) below the downs.

 Turn left immediately, walk past the trough and then turn right above the fence and ditch.
 Walk beside the ditch for 55yd (50m or 2 mins).
 Go straight over the field, coming away from the ditch.
 You will be able to see a view of the Dyke Valley that you walked earlier.
 At the top of the slope you reach a stile.